image3.JPG

 That’s why you can appreciate the joy of nearly 700 young Special Olympics athletes receiving prescription glasses.
 Or knowing that 150 children of Northern Michigan migrant workers received free vision screenings and follow-up care.

-Support us by contributing to MFVA, by applying for grants to support your vision related project, or by joining the MFVA Board.
+Support us by applying for grants to support your vision related project, or by joining the MFVA Board.
 If you have a vision-related project you need assistance with, please complete our online application for a project or research grant.

 In the spirit of staying connected, the MFVA is on social media!
 Feel free to view our posts, glance through pictures, and post how you are educating Michigan about the importance of eye health and vision.